josecarlosgt/bootsrap/README.md

 Add an About section at the end of the webpage.
 You can include any text that complements the content in your stories.
 For example, you may add a general description of the place or say something about its location, such as the country or local culture.

-Add a content panel, such as a [slider](https://getbootstrap.com/docs/5.0/components/carousel/), to practice your Bootstap skills.
-If adding slider, remember that images should be of the same size (e.g., 700 x 700 px).
-Also, your pictures should be related to the content in this section.

 ## Task 6: Update the navigation bar

 Customize the navigation bar so that the text in each link describes each story.
 Also, add a link for the About section.